 8. Black Widows

 One of the most venomous spiders, the black widow, has a venom 15 times stronger than a rattlesnake’s.
 Though they only attack when provoked, they do tend to do their feeding at night.
-Their prey consists of flies, mosquitoes, grasshoppers, beetles, and more, so they are pest control experts themselves.
+Their prey consists of flies, mosquitoes, grasshoppers, beetles, and more, so they are pest control experts.

-The key to avoiding these deadly nocturnal insects is simply to be careful when outdoors.
+The key to avoiding these deadly nocturnal insects is to be careful outdoors.
 They live in dry, dark areas, like garages, basements, or in brush or vegetation.
-Check any shoes you may leave outdoors and be mindful of any spiders you may see in your home.
+Check any shoes you may leave outdoors, and be mindful of any spiders you may see in your home.

 9. Wolf Spider